JakeGWater/vpifg.com/source/index.rst

    glossary

 The VPIFG is our technical reference for virtual production for smaller independent studios and individuals.
-We primarily revolve around using Enreal Engine, but the guide is extensible enough that we can accommodate other production workflows as necessary.
+We primarily revolve around using Unreal Engine, but the guide is extensible enough that we can accommodate other production workflows as necessary.

 Organization
 ============

-The guide is split into an easy to reference organization.
+The guide is split into an easy-to-reference organization.

 * :doc:`workflows` are virtual production recipes.
 They work, and they are used by others.
 If you're not sure where to start, take a look at some existing workflows.
 * :doc:`fundamentals` are the basic building blocks of virtual production.